Account payments and reports

 - Transaction description – your CITEC Confirm account code.

-BPAY is only available to post-paid accounts.
-The invoice will have instructions on how to pay your account via BPAY, including:
+Your invoice will have instructions on how to pay via BPAY, including:

 - biller code

 Are there limits to how much money I can add to my account?

 No upper limit applies to the total amount you can add to your account balance.
 However, you can only add money to your account in $1000 AUD increments.

 For example, you may perform five sequential account top-up transactions of $1000 AUD each, resulting in $5000 AUD.

 When should I add money to my account?

 You can add money to your prepaid account at any time.
 View our Fees page via the link on the header menu after you’ve signed in for details of our charges.

 If you attempt to do a search without enough funds, you’ll be prompted to add money to your account.
 If you add money via a credit card, your search will pause until the transaction is complete.

 Ensure the top up is completed by selecting ‘Next’ until you return to your search screen.
 If you close the window before completing the top-up process, any data you entered during your search may be lost, and you’ll have to start again.